DFHack/dfhack/README.rst

 autobutcher
 ===========
 Assigns lifestock for slaughter once it reaches a specific count.
 Requires that you add the target race(s) to a watch list.
 Only tame units will be processed.
-Named units will be completely ignored (you can give animals nicknames with the tool 'rename unit' to protect them from autobutcher).
+Named units will be completely ignored (to protect specific animals fro autobutcher you can give them nicknames with the tool 'rename unit' for single units or with 'zone nick' to mass-rename units in pastures and cages).
 Creatures trained for war or hunting will be ignored as well.
+Creatures assigned to cages will be ignored if the cage is defined as a room (to avoid butchering unnamed zoo animals).
 Once you have too much adults, the oldest will be butchered first.
 Once you have too much kids, the youngest will be butchered first.
 If you don't set any target count the following default will be used: 1 male kid, 5 female kids, 1 male adult, 5 female adults.

 Options:
 --------